imrvasishtha/dynamic-form-builder/README.md

 ### form data

-form data you can see by clicking on slug button of every form its showing in json, but you will get idea, how it stored in datbase.
+form data you can see by clicking on slug button of every form its showing in json, but you will get idea, how it stored in database.